Data Analytics Migration

 Disable data synchronization

-1. unfollow index (Data synchronization disable) You can batch unfollow in Kibana.
+1. unfollow index (disable data synchronization) You can unfollow in bulk from Kibana.

 Stack Management > Cross-Cluster Replication

-2. promote datastream If you are using a datastream, after unsynchronizing the data you must perform the datastream promotion task using the promote API.
-If you do not perform this task, you cannot perform the datastream rollover.
+2. promote datastream When using a datastream, after disabling data synchronization, you must perform the datastream promotion using the promote API.
+If this operation is not performed, the datastream rollover cannot be executed.

 POST /_data_stream/_promote/my-datastream